A comprehensive database of Tennessee native plants

 Growth Rate: Slow as a young plant

 Maintenance: Can be coaxed to weave through woody shrubs such as rhododendrons, which looks quite attractive.

-Native Region: East Tennessee, lightly in Middle Tennessee
+Native Region: East Tennessee and Middle Tennessee

 Low, woody vine with attractive flowers and seeds that have long silky tails, a characteristic of the Clematis species.
 Flowers are thick and leathery, resembling bells or upturned vases.
 Easy to grow, adaptable, and non-invasive.
 Grows its best in filtered shade and moist, well drained soils.
 Can tolerate full sun in a wetter location.
 It can be left to ramble, forming a loose, low-growing thicket or trained up a support.
 Attracts butterflies.